raehik/spark-raehik-new/README.md

 This installs the necessary dependencies too.
 It'll take ages to build the first time.
 But that's all you need.
 No rebuilding initramfs either.

-### Japanese IME in Wayland
-I use Sway (Wayland).
-Mozc is the only decent Linux Japanese IME out there.
-IMEs in Wayland have never been any good.
-Here are my ad-hoc notes for getting Mozc working in Sway.

-  * I use IBus+Mozc.
-The other input methods seem kinda specific and/or shit.
-  * Install via `yay -S ibus-mozc`. *(Note: See below for Emacs notes.)*
-  * You need to add Mozc to IBus's input method list manually for some reason.
-    With IBus running, run `/usr/lib/ibus-mozc/ibus-engine-mozc`, then run `ibus-setup` and add Mozc in the Input Method tab.
-Now you can terminate `ibus-engine-mozc`, and my IME cycle script should work.
-  * To fix the weird breaking input bug I had from like Aug to Dec 2020, you gotta call `ibus-daemon` with `DISPLAY=`!
-So I suggest `DISPLAY= ibus-daemon --replace`. まだ入力とかは不器用なままだけどとりあえずやったぁー！
-  * I recommend `emacs-mozc` (AUR) for Emacs users. `yay -S emacs-mozc`
-    * Ugh: `emacs-mozc` is broken on AUR.
-I had to download the AUR snapshot, uncomment the "build emacs-mozc" line, and `makepkg` manually.
-I provide a patch in `etc/`, just download the snapshot from the AUR page: https://aur.archlinux.org/packages/emacs-mozc/ or direct may work: https://aur.archlinux.org/cgit/aur.git/snapshot/mozc.tar.gz

 ### Printing
 Printing is generally awful, so I don't want to attempt to fake it via Ansible.
 Instead, here are my solutions for printers I've used.